trhacknon/Windows-Backdoor/README.md

 # Usage
 [!]
 Run 'server.py' on your own machine you would like to control the remote client from

 [!]
-Run the compiled 'client.exe' file (client.cpp) on your targets machine with your specified IP Address to establish a connection
+Run the compiled 'client.exe' file (client.cpp) on your targets machine with your specified IP Address to establish a connection along with an unused port as set default already

 # Contributing
 Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve this program.